Lucien Lamoureux (France)

 Lucien Lamoureux (16 September 1888, Viplaix – 5 August 1970, Creuzier-le-Vieux) was a French politician.
 He belonged to the Radical Party.
 At various times in the 1930s, he was the French Minister of Colonies, Labour, Commerce, and Finance.

+On 10 July 1940, Lamoureux voted in favour of granting the cabinet presided by Marchal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.
+In 1941, he was made a member of the National Council of Vichy France.